-The final step of the development phase is the preparation of Summary of Findings tables.
+The final step of the development phase is the preparation of summary of findings tables.
 They provide an overview of the body of evidence for a specific clinical question and include information on study and patient characteristics, outcomes and associated effect estimates (either the overall pooled result, or if pooling was not possible results for each individual study separately).

-Authors can develop their own Summary of Findings table or they can be prepared using GRADE profiler software (https://gradepro.org/).
-An example of a Summary of Findings table for Cochrane systematic reviews is shown in appendix 4.
-An example of a Summary of Findings table for observational studies is shown in appendix 5.
+Authors can develop their own summary of findings table or they can be prepared using GRADE profiler software (https://gradepro.org/).
+An example of a summary of findings table for observational studies is shown in appendix 4.